Jay Turner

 Researcher on the recent history of U.S. environmental politics and policy, including climate change, the clean energy transition, and public lands management.

 James (Jay) Morton Turner is a historian working on topics including climate change, the clean energy transition, and environmental politics.
 His public-facing work has appeared in venues including Science, The New York Times, Natural History, Lapham's Quarterly, Literary Hub, and The Conversation.
-He is currently vice president of the American Society for Environmental History.
+He is currently president of the American Society for Environmental History.

 Book cover - Charged: A History of Batteries and Lessons for a Clean Energy Future

 Turner's most recent book, Charged: A History of Batteries and Lessons for a Clean Energy Future, unpacks the history of batteries to explore why solving the battery problem is crucial to a clean energy transition.
 In 2023, Charged won the Glasscock Book Award from Texas A&M University and was a finalist for the Cundill History Prize administered by McGill University.
+His current research focuses on prospects for and challenges ahead for a clean energy future.

 TBGM-24-Month-Update